 SISE participants come from all across the United States to stay in Chicago for two weeks.
-This can be an insurmountable cost for many outside Chicago.
-To make it possible for participants to join SISE for the duration of the program, scholarships are offered aid to many participants.
-Applicants should anticipate receiving assistance in some, if not all, of the following areas:
+Travel and lodging can be an insurmountable cost for many outside Chicago.
+To make this affordable, SISE offers scholarships to many participants.
+You should anticipate receiving assistance in some, if not all, of the following areas:

 There is no program fee.
 All participants attend free of charge.

 The most expensive part of coming to SISE is lodging for two weeks.
-Because of this, SISE provides on campus housing to all participants free of charge.
+Because of this, SISE provides on-campus housing to all participants free of charge.
 Lodging is on campus in dorms, either on the east or west side of campus.
 Most participants will share a room with another SISE participant.
 We strongly encourage SISE participants, even those that live in Chicago, to stay on campus for the duration of the program.
-Those that stay are more socially involved, and research groups are able to collaborate more effectively.
+Those that stay are more socially involved, and research groups can collaborate more effectively.

 Transportation scholarships are awarded based on need.
-The major factors in determining recipients of these scholarships are distance from Chicago, availability of transportation, and the presumed cost of travel to and from Chicago.
+The primary factors in determining recipients of these scholarships are the distance from Chicago, availability of transportation, and the presumed cost of travel to and from Chicago.
 As a general rule, the closer to Chicago the participant is the less aid he or she will receive.
-Participants will be notified in their admissions letter if they are to receive a transportation scholarship.
+Participants will be notified of their admissions letter if they are to receive a transportation scholarship.
+Participants should review the following map for eligibility.

-Participants should review our transportation funding map for eligibility.
-Participants are responsible for securing their own transportation.
-SISE will reimburse participants a percentage of their final total cost.
-Reimbursement is contingent on successfully completing the program and will be awarded in the weeks after the program has concluded.
+Participants are responsible for securing their transportation.
+SISE will reimburse eligible participants a percentage of their final total cost.
+Reimbursement is contingent on completing the program and will be awarded in the weeks after it has concluded.
 Participants who have questions, concerns, or who need suggestions for transportation may contact the SISE Program Coordinator.

 What should I expect to pay?

 Great news!
 Attending the program itself is free.
-There are no program fees, and SISE covers your loding.
+There are no program fees, and SISE covers your lodging.
 While not an exhaustive list, SISE participants should plan to pay for the following.

 Transportation to/from Chicago

-Many participants are granted a partial travel reimbursement for attending SISE after successfully completing the program.
-Participants not granted a reimbursement should expect to fully pay their own way to and from Chicago.
+Many participants receive a partial travel reimbursement for attending SISE after completing the program.
+Participants not granted a reimbursement should expect to fully pay their way to and from Chicago.